Demographics of the United States: Race, ethnicity, & other groups

-Counties in the United States by percentage of the population which is non-Hispanic or Latino and/or non-white according to the U.S. Census Bureau American Community Survey 2013–2017 5-Year Estimates.
-Counties with larger populations of Hispanic/Latino and/or non-white than the United States as a whole are in full purple.
+United States Counties by % of population which is Non-Hispanic White (NHW) according to the U.S. Census Bureau American Community Survey 2013–2017 5-Year Estimates.
+Counties with >40% NHW are in full purple.

-States in the United States by Hispanic/Latino and/or non-white population according to the U.S. Census Bureau American Community Survey 2013–2017 5-Year Estimates.
-States with larger Hispanic/Latino and/or non-white populations than the United States as a whole are in full purple.
+States in the United States by NHW % according to the U.S. Census Bureau American Community Survey 2013–2017 5-Year Estimates.
+States >40% NHW are in full purple.